 Thinking Skill Students will be able to: Sample Tasks/Questions

-Recognizing key relate to the literal meaning of Who?
+Recognizing key relate to the literal Who?
 What?

-vocabulary, setting, the text.
+vocabulary, setting, meaning of the text.
 Where?

-characters and events in When?
+characters and events When?

-the text
+in the text

 Do you know?

 Can you identify?

 HIGHER-ORDER THINKING SKILLS